Silent night (1974/1980)

 Dear Mr Hummel!

-Enclosed is the song.
-Of course, it should be higher for the choir.
-Since Mrs Flickenschildt is present, the first verse could also be for speaking voice over choir - but I don't know whether this is favourable, since she is supposed to read Böll's story immediately beforehand.
-In my opinion, the second and third verses should be rearranged in order to achieve a clearer (dynamic?) increase.
-The number of voices can also be increased, with 90 - 100 choristers singing.
+Please find the song enclosed.
+Naturally, it would need to be in a higher key for the choir.
+As Ms Flickenschildt will be present, the first verse could also be sung in a spoken voice over the choir – though I am not sure if that would be appropriate, given that she is due to read Böll’s story immediately beforehand.
+In my opinion, the second and third verses should be rearranged to achieve a clearer (dynamic?) crescendo.
+The number of voices could also be increased; there are 90–100 choristers.

-The whole evening is accompanied by several lighting effects: it begins in the darkened church, then candles are added and at the end of the evening the church should be festively illuminated with Christmas cheer.
-At the third verse, a spotlight could shine on a golden sun and the risen Christ in the altarpiece, making the church noticeably brighter for the first time.
-Unfortunately, I have forgotten the Böll story at home, but perhaps you can imagine the mood he captures in a railway station on Christmas Eve: loneliness, abandonment, darkness, desolation.
+The entire evening is accompanied by various lighting effects: it begins in an Advental atmosphere in the darkened church, then candles are introduced, and at the end of the evening the church should be festively illuminated amidst Christmas jubilation.
+During the third verse, a spotlight could shine on a golden sun and the risen Christ in the altarpiece, thereby making the church noticeably brighter for the first time.
+Unfortunately, I’ve left Böll’s story at home, but you can perhaps imagine the atmosphere he captures in a main station on Christmas Eve: loneliness, desolation, darkness, desolation.

 Günter Jena

-Heinrich Böll: Weihnacht im Großstadtbahnhof (Elisabeth Flickenschildt, 1974) - followed by Jochen Klepper: Die Nacht ist vorgedrungen
+Heinrich Böll: Christmas at the City Station (Elisabeth Flickenschildt, 1974) – followed by Jochen Klepper: The Night Has Fallen

 Karl Heinrich Waggerl: This is the quietest time of the year (Heinz Rühmann, 1978)

-Selma Lagerlöff: Die heilige Nacht (Christiane Hörbiger, 2015) - followed by Johannes Kuhn: Do you believe in angels?
+Selma Lagerlöf: The Holy Night (Christiane Hörbiger, 2015) – followed by Johannes Kuhn: Do You Believe in Angels?